Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

-Honored to be here direct from far northern New Hampshire at Ice Station EIB.
+Honored to be here direct from far northern New Hampshire at Ice Station EIB, just a stone's throw from the Canadian border.

-Just a stones throw from the Canadian border, not that uh Canadians are the sort that ever throw stones, so you don't have to worry about that.
+Not that Canadians are the sort that ever throw stones, so you don't have to worry about that.

 You can't miss us.

-Um there's a story, you know, I was talking about this insanity of John Kerry's borderless world, John Kerry's borderless world, which means basically that everyone will be moving to North America, Europe and uh Australia and a couple of other places.
+There's a story, you know, I was talking about this insanity of John Kerry's borderless world, John Kerry's borderless world, which means basically that everyone will be moving to North America, Europe, and Australia and a couple of other places.

-Um that's actually insane, because that's the insofar as there is any global peace and security, it's borders that ensure that it happens.
+And that's actually insane, because that's the, insofar as there is any global peace and security, it's borders that ensure that it happens.

-Why why do people think a borderless world is is a good thing?
+Why do people think a borderless world is a good thing?

 They basically created a border.

-So that's a g that's a preview of what the borderless world will be like, a complete implosion.
+So that's a preview of what the borderless world will be like, a complete implosion.

-Why do people say and I'm honestly if you're a liberal and you hear this phrase borderless world and you think it means it's nice because uh your daughter once did some foreign exchange thing in uh Switzerland and it all seemed very pleasant out there.
+Why do people say, and honestly, if you're a liberal and you hear this phrase borderless world and you think it means it's nice because your daughter once did some foreign exchange thing in Switzerland and it all seemed very pleasant out there, call me and tell me what you like about this phrase, the borderless world, because it's something that actually ought to strike terror into people, a borderless world.

-The pilot program uh for the for the borderless world in advanced countries is currently going on in Germany.
+The pilot program for the borderless world in advanced countries is currently going on in Germany.

 It's Angela Merkel's experiment that she's doing there.

-Headline Migrants burn down asylum center after not receiving Ramadan wake up call.
+Migrants burn down asylum center after not receiving Ramadan wake-up call.

-So these guys they didn't get the wake the wake up call for Ramadan, and so they burnt down the refugee center.
+So these guys, they didn't get the wake-up call for Ramadan, and so they burnt down the refugee center.

-And in in fairness, you know, it's easy to say, oh these crazy guys, they uh you don't give them the wake up call and they go full Allah Akbar and burn down the joint.
+And in fairness, you know, it's easy to say, oh, God, these crazy guys, you don't give them the wake-up call, and they go full Allahu Akbar and burn down the joint.

-But in fact, when it's Ramadan when it's Ramadan, and uh is it just me or does Ramadan seem to come around earlier every year?
+But in fact, when it's Ramadan, when it's Ramadan, and is it just me or does Ramadan seem to come around earlier every year?

-But uh but Ramadan, you have to you can't eat between sunrise and sunset.
+But Ramadan, you have to, you can't eat between sunrise and sunset.

-So when Ramadan falls in July, it's hell because they're the long they're the longest days of the year.
+So when Ramadan falls in July, it's hell because they're the longest days of the year.

-So you want your wake up call because you have you want something to eat because you're not going to get anything else to eat until nine thirty, ten o'clock at night.
+So you want your wake-up call because you want something to eat because you're not going to get anything else to eat until 9.30, 10 o'clock at night.

-But when you actually read on into it, uh it gets even nuttier.
+But when you actually read on into it, it gets even nuttier.

 A massive fire at Dusseldorf's major international trade fair grounds.